shotastage/webPiano/README.md

-Web Piano for submission of IT class
+Web Piano
 ------------------------------------

-This program is made for a submission of IT class at Keio University.
+>>This program is made for a submission of IT class.
+Web based instrumental UI for mixcha project.
 Visit [here](https://web.sfc.keio.ac.jp/~t16440ss/webPiano/) to show this page.